Yandex Cloud

 3. Optionally, set labels in the Labels field.

-For more information on leasing a server, see the BareMetal documentation.
+For more information on leasing a server, see this BareMetal guide.

 Note